 Altmetrics.com - proposes to measure article level metrics.
 It is used as an alternative to Journal Impact factors or h-factor.
 It uses the aspects: Viewed, Discussed, Saved, Cited and Recommended.
-It can be used to measure other things besides articles.
+To freely view the altmetrics impact of an article, download the bookmarklet.
+The Bookmarklet only works on PubMed, arXiv or pages containing a DOI with Google Scholar friendly citation metadata.Learn more about Altmetrics.
+Altmetric scores for journals can be found in Cabell's.

 Impact Story - An open-source, web-based tool that helps researchers explore and share the diverse impacts of all their research products--from traditional ones like journal articles, to emerging products like blog posts, datasets, and software.
 By helping researchers tell data-driven stories about their impacts, we're helping to build a new scholarly reward system that values and encourages web-native scholarship (from the publisher's website).